jay214421343/svenBot/README.md

 ```
 $ pip install -r requirements.txt
 ```
-This bot also requires the host to have ffmpeg and libopus installed on the system.
+**Important:** This bot also requires the host to have ffmpeg and libopus installed on the system.
-You should use this bot with ffmpeg 3.4+.
+You should use this bot with **ffmpeg 3.4+**.
 Should be simple enough to figure out.

 ## Configure
 Now it's time to configure `config.py`.
 Go to https://discordapp.com/developers/applications/